 A backend service defines how Cloud Load Balancing distributes traffic.
 The backend service configuration contains a set of values, such as the protocol used to connect to backends, various distribution and session settings, health checks, and timeouts.
 These settings provide fine-grained control over how your load balancer behaves.
-If you need to get started quickly, most of the settings have default values that allow for easy configuration.
+To get you started, most of the settings have default values that allow for fast configuration.
 A backend service is either global or regional in scope.

 Load balancers, Envoy proxies, and proxyless gRPC clients use the configuration information in the backend service resource to do the following: